 Fleas & Ticks

 Use Maggie’s Farm Mosquito & Tick Killer for outdoor tick treatment.
 Attach the sprayer to your garden hose and follow the instructions on the label.
 Pay particular attention to areas with bushes, underbrush, or other heavy vegetation.
 If you are in a tick-prone area, do what you can to reduce heavy vegetation around your home.
-For fleas outdoors, use Maggie’s Farm Yard Bug Spray.
+For a flea spray for your yard, use Maggie’s Farm Yard Bug Spray.
 You’ll likely need to treat the whole yard, or all areas outside where pets have access.
 Always treat your pets with a product labeled for on-animal flea control at the same time you treat the premises for fleas.

 Indoor Control Strategy

 Indoors, fleas and ticks can be killed directly by spraying with Maggie’s Farm Home Bug Spray.
 Maggie’s Farm Spider & Insect Dust or Maggie’s Farm Bed Bug Killer are viable, longer-lasting treatments for the edges of carpets, under and around pet bedding and rest areas, and underneath/behind furniture cushions.
 Pay particular attention to pet areas and treat them thoroughly, but don’t treat pets directly with these products.
 Before spraying, thoroughly vacuum to remove any flea eggs, larvae, and pupae from the carpet, pet bedding, and furniture.
 It can be difficult for insecticides to penetrate pupae, so treatment is more effective after the pupae emerge as adults.
 By the way, vacuuming will stimulate the pupae to emerge to the adult stage.